-&lt;sup>14Development here is for the purpose of ensuring staff remain up-to-date on the discipline itself, on teaching methods or on other relevant skills or knowledge, to the extent that this is necessary to ensure an adequate standard of teaching.
+&lt;sup>13 Staff here means natural persons required as part of the programme and accountable (directly or indirectly) to the programme's provider, it may for example, include contracted trainers and workplace supervisors.
+Development here is for the purpose of ensuring staff remain up-to-date on the discipline itself, on teaching methods or on other relevant skills or knowledge, to the extent that this is necessary to ensure an adequate standard of teaching.

-&lt;sup>15Professional or vocational education and training requires that teaching staff's professional/vocation knowledge is up to date.
+&lt;sup>15 Professional or vocational education and training requires that teaching staff's professional/vocation knowledge is up to date.
 Being qualified in a discipline does not necessarily mean that a person is currently competent in that discipline.
 Therefore, performance management and development of professional and vocational staff needs to focus on professional/vocational competence as well as pedagogical competence.
 Professional development may include placement in industry, for example.
 In regulated professions it would be expected that there are a suitable number of registered practitioners involved.